 To increase the effectiveness of support and resistance, we need to implement new solid trading tactics.
 Without using some filters, in the long run, support and resistance trading will not generate the desired results.

 I am proposing an unorthodox approach to trade support and resistance, which is based on fading retail stop losses.
 The support and resistance levels are not only used for entries, but they are also frequently used by retail traders as a place to hide their protective stop losses.

-The big sharks often use this information and target those stop losses that reside above resistance or below support level.
-Once a support or a resistance level is broken, there are only two things that could happen:
+The big sharks often use this information and target those stop losses that reside above resistance or below the support level.
+Once a support or resistance level is broken, there are only two things that could happen: